dquipham/SmartGlove/README.md

 License
 ==========
 This work is licensed under the MIT license.
 Please see the LICENSE file for details.
-If you use any part of this code, please attribute (required) and notify (optional, but we'd like to know!) us (Alper Sarikaya and Mehdi Shokouei).
+If you use any part of this code, please attribute (required) and notify (optional, but we'd like to know!)
+[Alper Sarikaya](http://cs.wisc.edu/~sarikaya) and Mehdi Shokouei.